-The proposed legislation aims to enhance competition and economic growth in Washington State by prohibiting noncompetition agreements and clarifying the terms of nonsolicitation agreements.
-Key amendments include the assertion that noncompetition covenants are void and unenforceable, regardless of when they were entered into, and it is a violation for employers to enforce or threaten to enforce such covenants.
-The bill also mandates that employers provide written notice to current and former employees, as well as independent contractors, by October 1, 2026, informing them that any noncompetition covenant they were required to sign is void.
+The proposed bill aims to enhance competition and economic growth in Washington by prohibiting noncompetition agreements and clarifying the terms of nonsolicitation agreements.
+Key amendments include the assertion that noncompetition covenants are void and unenforceable, regardless of when they were established, and it is illegal for employers to enforce or threaten to enforce such agreements against employees or workers.
+The bill also mandates that employers provide written notice to current and former employees regarding the unenforceability of any noncompetition covenants by October 1, 2026.

 Substitute Bill: 49.62.005, 49.62.010, 49.62.020, 49.62.080, 49.62.090, 49.62.100